 French 100 combines first and second semesters of Elementary French while offering a smaller class size (16 students), cutting edge language learning technologies, and a small stipend to support outings in the City.

 French conversation at the intermediate level.
 Introduction to French and Francophone culture and society.
-(May be repeated for a maximum of 6 credits).
+(May be repeated for a maximum of 6 units of credit).
 Offered every semester.

 The diversity of the African continent as seen through the eyes of its filmmakers.
 Weekly viewings and discussions will be informed by critical literature on African film and its place in the West and the developing world.